 There are many who look to join consortia but not so many who volunteer immediately to be the Project Co-ordinator.
 Also, it is possible to take a leading role in putting together a consortium without being the actual Co-ordinator.
-The accepted wisdom is that the Coordinator should already have experience of running a project but everyone has to start somewhere.
-What maters is the overall management experience within the consortium and being able to demonstrate the capacity to deliver the project as set out in the application form.
-Even though you are not the Co-ordinator you can having a leading role in shaping the project and the bid.
-It can be useful to put yourself forward as a Work Package leader ensuring that you play a leading role in shaping the project.
-Also remember it is a collaborative project and that all partners should play a role in the whole project not what they see as their little bit.
-For example all partners must devote some resource to management and dissemination activities.
-These are not solely the preserve of the Coordinator.
-Whilst the responsibilities for management cannot be subcontracted pressure can be taken off the Co-ordinator by subcontracting the Secretariat functions or by including a management SME or organisation as a partner.
-How to find potential partners 1.
-Who are leading researchers in the field of the topic who might be interested in joining a consortium?
+The accepted wisdom is that the Co-ordinator should already have experience of running a project but everyone has to start somewhere.
+What matters is the overall management experience within the consortium and being able to demonstrate the capacity to deliver the project as set out in the application form.
+Even though you are not the Co-ordinator you can having a leading role in shaping the proposal and the bid.
+It can be useful to put yourself forward as a Work Package leader ensuring that you play a leading role in shaping the project not what they see as their little bit.
+For example all partners must devote some resources to management and dissemination activities.
+These are not solely the preserve of the Co-ordinator.
+Whilst the responsibilities for management cannot be sub-contracted.
+Pressure can be taken off the Co-ordinator by sub-contracting some of the Secretariat functions or by including a management SME or organisation as a partner.

+How to find potential partners

+1. Who are the leading researchers in the field of the topic who might be interested in joining a consortium?
 Do you know them personally?
 Can you contact them to express interest?
 Such people may well already be looking at the topic.
 One risk is that they have their own networks and contacts of people they usually work with.
 So it can be difficult to break in.
 But if you do not ask the question of them you will not find out.

 2. Through your own networks.
 Can you get 3 or 4 parties interested to start a discussion about the topic?
 This may also be way of identifying someone willing to lead.

-3. Through project brokerage events (but UK national one tend not to be very useful since they are attended mainly by UK organisations) Brussels based events tend to be a better bet to meet potential partners from other EC member states but the one organised by the EC can often be too close to the deadline by which time consortia can already be established and closed to newcomers.
+3. Through project brokerage events (but national ones tend not to be very useful since they are attended mainly by organisations from that country).
+Brussels based events tend to be a better bet to meet potential partners from other EC member states but the one organised by the EC can often be too close to the deadline by which time consortia can already be established and closed to newcomers.
 Usually at such events there are plenty of people looking to join consortia but far fewer Co-ordinators.
-Panliska has co-operated each year with Czelo - a Brussels based liaison office for supporting Czech participation in H2020 in annual brokerage event on agricultural topics.
-4. Look to bring on board SMEs.
-(EC gives high priority to inclusion of SMEs) so if you can bring SMEs with you to a consortium that might help to get you entry.
-5. How would I sell my credential to a consortium .i.e what specifically can I bring to the table In building or joining consortia consider:
+For example, Panliska Ltd co-operates each year with Czelo - a Brussels based liaison office for supporting Czech participation in H2020 in a joint annual brokerage event with Harper Adams University on agricultural topics.
+Sustainable Energy Week in June each year can be good way of meeting like interest for energy topics.
+You can arrange your own " brokerage" event using your own Brussels offices or Brussels based organisations such as ERRIN.